couchbaselabs/ansible-couchbase-server/README.md

-[Couchbase Server](http://www.couchbase.com/couchbase-server/overview) is a high performance NoSQL document database available in Community and Enterprise editions for several operating system environments.
+[Couchbase Server](http://www.couchbase.com/couchbase-server/overview) is a high performance NoSQL document database available in Community and Enterprise editions for several supported operating systems.

-This Ansible role can be used to install Couchbase Server on cluster nodes, initialize working clusters, create buckets, and load buckets with test documents with the additional playbooks included in the `examples` directory.
+This Ansible role can be used to install Couchbase Server on cluster nodes, initialize working clusters, create buckets, and load buckets with test documents with the playbooks included in the `examples` directory.

 ## Requirements